ReeceClark2/kmwcd-viewer/Readme.md

 -----

+## Next Steps

+Ideally, if I had more time, I would like to refactor the code into a class structure.
+I started this at one point, but I have not been able to finish it.
+The current working viewer has many remnants from my earlier coding career.
+I would also like to add a 'Run All' button that runs the 'Animate All' and 'Model All'.
+I also would have liked to include some more graceful error handling as well.

+If there are any bugs or issues then please contact me!
+I can see if I can fix them or investigate what is going wrong.

+There is a known issue with select EM2040 data not loading properly or extremely slowly due to issues with the way the data was recorded.

+-----

 ## Acknowledgments

   * This project builds upon the valuable work of [valschmidt](https://github.com/valschmidt) and their [KMALL file reader](https://github.com/valschmidt/kmall).

------

-Feel free to replace `your-username/your-repository-name.git` and `your_main_script_name.py` with the actual details of your project.
-You might also want to add a "License" section if you have a specific open-source license in mind.